Italian Lakes header

 Lake Orta

-Best for: Romantic hideaways
+Best Italian Lake for: Romantic hideaways

 What to do: In the centre of the lake is the island of San Giulio.
-Fall in love with its tiny medieval town with picture-perfect peach houses with wrought-iron balconies lining the narrow, cobbled and car-free streets.
+Fall in love with its tiny medieval town with picture-perfect peach houses and wrought-iron balconies lining the narrow, cobbled, and car-free streets.
 It only has one restaurant and can be walked around quickly, but it’s worth dawdling to soak it in.
 You can reach the island by a small ferry, which leaves from the square in Orta.
 Orta itself has a lovely market that has been there since 1228.
 The town square is a perfect place to relax and step back in time, and a meander through the pretty winding streets will reward you with unparalleled lake views.

 Don’t miss Sacro Monte Di Orta.
 This sacred mount is dedicated to St Francis of Assisi.
 Its 20 chapels occupy a steep mount overlooking the lake.
 You can reach it by taking a small picturesque train ride from Orta.